-Michael Chamberlain is a third-year Campbell Watterson Organ Scholar at the University of St Andrews, where he regularly accompanies services sung by St Salvator’s Chapel Choir alongside his studies in Mathematics.
+Michael Chamberlain is the Senior Campbell Watterson Organ Scholar at the University of St Andrews, where he regularly accompanies services sung by St Salvator’s Chapel Choir alongside his studies in Mathematics.
 He began his studies as an organ scholar at Ss Peter and Paul, Olney, in 2013.
 Under Lee Dunleavy, Michael was made assistant musical director of the church choir in 2017, and his responsibilities included conducting the choir as well as accompanying sung morning services and evensongs.
-In that same year, he went on to study organ under Anne Marsden Thomas and James Parsons, and in 2020, he passed his ABRSM Grade VIII examination with distinction.
+In that same year, he went on to study organ under Anne Marsden Thomas and James Parsons, and in 2020, he passed his ABRSM Grade 8 examination with distinction.

 Sopranos

-Ailsa Calder – Heather C Higgins Choral Scholarship
+Anna Collins – Heather C Higgins Choral Scholarship

 Amy Dunn – Heather C Higgins Choral Scholarship